jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 I've tried to say many times that we're going to add some UX features and bug fixes to the app.

-Let's now do it.
+So let's now do it.

-we're going to work on some bug fixesfor the app
+We're going to work on some bug fixes for the app

-+ BUG: a player "bust" is not recorded in the throw history
++ BUG: A player "bust" is not recorded in the throw history

-This is a very verbose way of describing it, but what's actually happening is that the player if a player scores a bust, any correct scores are not being recorded in the throw history. e.g. 0 0 0 = 21.
+This is a very verbose way of describing it, but what's actually happening is that if a player scores a bust, any correct scores are not being recorded in the throw history.

+We'd see something like this instread

+e.g. 0 0 0 = 21.

 In this example, the third throw was bust.
-We should be therefore be seeing something more like 60 60 0 = 21.
+We should be therefore have been seeing something more like 60 60 0 = 21.
 So the tally for the visit is being recored as if valid scores have been thrown but are not being displayed.

 ```javascript